Layr-Labs/eigenlayer-middleware/docs/ServiceManagerBase.md

 ## Operator Registration

-The `ServiceManagerBase` propagates state updates to the `AVSDirectory` (for backward compatibility).
+The `ServiceManagerBase` propagates operator AVS registration and operator set deregistration updates to the `AVSDirectory`.

 **Methods:**
 * [`registerOperatorToAVS`](#registeroperatortoavs)